-The UEFA Europa League evolved from the UEFA Cup, which itself was conceived by Switzerland's Ernst Thommen who, along with Italy's Ottorino Barrasi and England's Sir Stanley Rous, later FIFA President, created a tournament for representative sides from European cities that regularly held trade fairs.
+The UEFA Europa League evolved from the UEFA Cup, which itself was initially conceived by Switzerland's Ernst Thommen who, along with Italy's Ottorino Barrasi and England's Sir Stanley Rous, later FIFA President, had created a tournament for representative sides from European cities that regularly held trade fairs.

 This forerunner to the UEFA Cup, the Inter-Cities Fairs Cup, was founded on 18 April 1955, two weeks after the founding of the European Champion Clubs' Cup.
-The first Fairs Cup involved teams from Barcelona, Basle, Birmingham, Copenhagen, Frankfurt, Lausanne, Leipzig, London, Milan and Zagreb.
+The first Fairs Cup involved teams from Barcelona, Basel, Birmingham, Copenhagen, Frankfurt, Lausanne, Leipzig, London, Milan and Zagreb.
 The original tournament lasted three years, with matches timed to coincide with trade fairs.
 Barcelona, using players purely from FC Barcelona, beat a London representative side 8-2 on aggregate in the final.

-The fifth of these was in 1971/72, won by Tottenham Hotspur FC, and the first to be known as the UEFA Cup.
-The change of name was recognition of the fact the competition was now run by UEFA and no longer associated with the trade fairs.
-During the 1970s German, Dutch, Belgian and Swedish sides began to successfully compete with the English and between 1968 and 1984 only one team from the south – Juventus in 1977 – managed to disrupt the dominance of the northern Europeans.
+The fifth of these was in 1971/72, by Tottenham Hotspur FC, and the first to be known as the UEFA Cup.
+The change of name was recognition of the fact the competition was now organised by UEFA and no longer associated with the trade fairs.
+During the 1970s German, Dutch, Belgian and Swedish sides began to successfully compete with the English and between 1968 and 1984 only one team from the south – Juventus in 1977 – managed to disrupt the supremacy of the northern Europeans.

 UEFA Europa League